 Because ESG Tufflam is a particularly strong product in comparison with its weight, we are able to produce an outstanding product range, manufacturing taller and wider panels than most other processors are able to offer.
 The innovation does not stop here.
 Using three or more panels laminated together, we can provide a great deal more products, which can be used for structural features.
 Our multi-ply laminate panels can be used to create floors, fins and beams, providing part of the building’s load bearing structure.

 As well as offering greater strength and structural integrity, Tufflam also delivers considerable aesthetic benefits.
-With the advent of larger, lighter toughened glass panels comes greater scope for architects to design and realise more adventurous and imaginative buildings.
+With the advent of larger, lighter toughened glass panels comes greater scope for architects to use architectural glass to design and realise more adventurous and imaginative buildings.

 Colour, pattern, and even a range of decorative materials can be encapsulated with an interlayer inside the glass panel.

 The options for combining different elements are vast.
 These start with translucent coloured interlayers from our Vanceva range, which opens up a kaleidoscope of colour.
 Combining colour interlayers within the lamination, we are able to produce countless transparent, translucent or solid colours, perfect for creating an individual look and ambience.
 Suitable for both internal and external applications, this product is great for balustrades, balconies and partitioning, as well as external glazing.

 Wood or metal mesh, fabrics or graphics can be encapsulated in the glass.
 Inserting colour and texture between layers of glass helps to reduce colour fading, as well as protecting the decorative surface from cleaning products and general daily use.
 In this way the designers’ original work is protected and preserved.

 here to help you